 - Responsible department

 - Department of Chemistry - Ångström

-120 credits with 60 credits in chemistry or physics including participation in Chemical Bonding and Computational Chemistry for which at least 4 credits shall be completed.
+120 credits with 60 credits in chemistry or physics including 4 credits completed in Chemical Bonding and Computational Chemistry.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

 On completion of the course, the student shall be able to:

 - analyse how quantum chemical calculations can provide unique information and understanding of properties of molecules and materials,

 - critically analyse central aspects of the quantum-chemical methods for molecules, with emphasis on static and dynamic electron correlation,

 - critically analyse central aspects of models, methods and machinery of electronic structure calculations for condensed-matter systems, surfaces and interfaces, with an emphasis on periodic calculations,

 - use some of these models and methods in practical quantum-chemical calculations, make adequate interpretation of the results,

 - account for advantages and disadvantages of the various methods discussed in the course,